Waste Management General Number: 1-800-633-9096 (customer service) resident account number 49856022

 MOTOR OIL, CAR BATTERIES AND ANTI-FREEZE

-Motor oil, car batteries and anti-freeze may be brought to the Public Works Department at 1729 Erial Road (just past College Drive).
+Motor oil, car batteries & anti-freeze may be brought to the Public Works Department at 1729 Erial Road (just past College Drive).

 CONCRETE, BRICK OR RUBBLE

-Concrete, brick or rubble may also be disposed of at the Public Works garage, but there is no curbside pick-up of this material.
-Residents must show the office personnel proof of Township residency and job-site verification.
+A limited amount may also be disposed of at the Public Works garage, but there is no curbside pick-up of this material.
+Residents must show the yard attendants proof of Township residency and job-site verification.

-Waste Management Act makes it mandatory to recycle all electronics as of January 1, 2011.
-Household electronics can be brought to the Public Works Building between the hours of 8 AM-4 PM, Monday through Thursday.
-Residents may call Public Works for large pick-ups.
+Electronic Waste Management Act makes it mandatory to recycle all electronics as of January 1, 2011.
+Household electronics may be dropped off at the Public Works Building located at 1729 Erial Rd., Blackwood; between the hours of 8:00 am – 4:00 pm, Monday – Thursday.
 Proof of residency required.
+Residents must call Public Works by Tuesday @ 4:00pm to schedule a Wednesday curbside pick-up.

-includes automotive liquids, chemicals, fuels, household cleaners, paint related products (oil paints), pesticides and solvents.
-These hazardous materials cannot be disposed of with your regular trash.
-The Camden County Division of Environmental Affairs will take your hazardous materials.
-Please check their website camdencounty.com or call 856-858-5241 for their locations and drop-off dates.
-One will be held in Gloucester Twp at Camden County College.
-Water based only latex paint (cleans up with soap & water) can be disposed of in your regular trash once it’s dried out.
-To achieve the drying out technique; put a strong plastic bag in a cardboard box, then place kitty litter or sand into the plastic bag.
+Water based latex paint only (cleans up with soap & water) can be disposed of in your trash once it has dried out.
+DO NOT RECYCLE.
+To achieve this, put a strong plastic bag in a cardboard box, then place kitty litter or sand into the plastic bag.
 Pour the water based paint into the plastic bag.
 If needed, add more kitty litter or sand.
-When the paint is dried out, tie the plastic bag and discard into the trash.
-When the inside of the empty paint can is hardened, you may dispose of it in the regular trash with the lid off.
+When the paint is dry, tie the plastic bag and discard into the trash.
+When the inside of the empty paint can has hardened, you may now dispose of it in the regular trash with the lid off.

 SYRINGES & NEEDLES

-DO NOT RECYCLE: Use a needle clipper (from pharmacy).
-After clipping off the needle put in an old coffee can or detergent bottle and seal original lid shut with duct tape.
-Write on container, “syringes-do not recycle” and throw in trash.
+DO NOT RECYCLE.
+Use a needle clipper (from pharmacy).
+After clipping off the needle, put in an old coffee can or laundry detergent bottle and seal original lid shut with duct tape.
+Write on container, “syringes-do not recyle” and throw in trash.

 Medication may be disposed of at the Police Station.
 They have a mail box slot that is to be used to discard unwanted medications.